 Eat the Veggies!

 Disney is a foodie wonderland if ever there was one.
 BUT, limiting your meat consumption is good for people, animals, and the planet!
-Luckily, Walt Disney World is working to support eco-friendly eaters by starting off Spring 2019 with an all-new Vegetarian and Vegan Food Guide.
-Check out the brochure for Magic Kingdom offerings.
-Far from “just salad”, Disney will be working on these for all the parks.
+Luckily, Walt Disney World is working to support eco-friendly eaters offering plant-based dining options.
+Far from “just salad”, Disney is offering new vegetarian and vegan options in every Disney Park!

 You can take advantage of the Disney restaurants like Chef Art Smith’s Homecomin’ or California Grill that use locally grown foods to help sustain local farmers.
 If you’re a fan of Living with the Land, you can actually see some of your food is grown right on Walt Disney World property!
 And restaurants like Sunshine Seasons and Garden Grill serve those foods right inside their restaurants as well.